JJazzLab 2.1.2a (June 30, 2020)

 Unzip the package and open it to start JJazzLab.
 If you get a security alert : using the Finder, select the JJazzLab package, ctrl-click menu, Open, this will give you the choice to open the application in spite of the security alert.

 NOTE: On Mac OSX the JJazzLab SoundFont can be loaded in the Java Internal Synth.
 Visit the Java Internal Synth help page for more info.
 The Java Internal Synth may have performance issues when playing too many notes in parallel.
+There is also a known Java bug (not JJazzLab) which may cause some audio lag during playback.

 Free software !